-The Department of Biological Sciences offers the Bachelor of Art (BA), Bachelor of Science (BS), a minor in Biological Sciences, and Certificate in Issues in Natural Resource Management.
-See the Sac State Catalog for complete description of our course, degree, and certificate offerings.
+The Department of Biological Sciences offers the Bachelor of Arts (BA), Bachelor of Science (BS), a minor in Biological Sciences, and a Certificate in Issues in Natural Resource Management.
+See the Sacramento State University Catalog for a complete description of our courses, degrees, and certificate offerings.
 Entry requirements and an outline of the undergraduate program are below.